Category

 ・Television dominates their information-seeking behavior, and they hold positive impressions such as "TV is enjoyable for me."

 Both clusters watch an average of about 4 hours of terrestrial broadcasts on holidays, showing TV dominates their media consumption.
-Their other screen media activity mainly involves significant mobile usage time.
+Their other screen media activity mainly consists of high mobile usage time.
 Even in today's diverse media landscape, young people overwhelmingly centered on "terrestrial viewing" remain strong.

 "Recorded playback viewing," "BS/CS satellite viewing," and "packaged media playback viewing" coexist with "terrestrial broadcast viewing."